 VAT Registration

-The registration procedure takes 14 days after the application is submitted.
-It must state the grounds for registration, and be submitted together with information about the monthly taxable turnover for 12 consecutive months.
+As of 2026, registration takes effect the day after the threshold is exceeded, regardless of NRA processing time, due to the new immediate‑registration rule.
+It must state the grounds for registration, and be submitted together with information about the taxable turnover for the current calendar year, since the 12‑month rolling period was abolished in 2026.

 VAT Exemptions